6.8 SPC vs. 6.5 Grendel: Enhancing the AR-15 Platform

 In the early 2000’s, there was a big push from the U.S. Army to adapt new, more powerful cartridges to the M4 carbine.
 This initiative was prompted by battlefield reports of enemy combatants taking multiple hits from 5.56 NATO rounds and remaining combat effective.

-However, many 2A enthusiasts are perplexed over which cartridge to select for their new AR-15 if they want something other than the standard 5.56 NATO/223 Remington chambering.
+Many 2A enthusiasts who want something other than the standard 5.56 NATO/223 Remington chambering are perplexed over which cartridge to select for their new AR-15.
 Is the 6.8 SPC better than 6.5 Grendel?
-Or does the 6.5 come out on top?
+Or does the 6.5 Grendel come out on top?

-In this article, we will discuss the merits and shortcomings of the 6.8 SPC and 6.5 Grendel and how they can meet your shooting needs.
+In this article we’ll discuss the relative merits and shortcomings of the 6.8 SPC and 6.5 Grendel, and why either round might be better for your shooting needs.

-The main differences between the 6.8 SPC and 6.5 Grendel are the bullet diameters each cartridge fires and their intended purpose.
-The 6.8 SPC fires 0.277” diameter bullets compared to 0.264” for 6.5 Grendel.
-Furthermore, the 6.8 SPC was optimized for close quarters battle (CQB) conditions and to be employed in short barreled rifles (16” or less) whereas the 6.5 Grendel is at its best when fired from a 20 inch barrel at longer ranges.
+The main differences between the 6.8 SPC and 6.5 Grendel are their bullet diameters and intended purpose.
+The 6.8 SPC fires 0.277” diameter bullets; the 6.5 Grendel, 0.264”.
+And while the 6.8 SPC is intended for close quarters battle (CQB) with short barreled rifles (i.e. 16” or shorter), the 6.5 Grendel is optimized for covering longer distances with a 20” or longer barrel.

 Cartridge Specs

-The biggest difference between the 6.5 Grendel vs 6.8 SPC are the bullets they fire.
+The biggest difference between the 6.5 Grendel vs 6.8 SPC are the bullets each fires.

-Even though the 6.8 SPC has a longer case, it has virtually the same case capacity as the 6.5 Grendel at 35 gr.
-However, the 6.8 SPC is rated to handle slightly higher chamber pressures of 55,000 psi vs 52,000 psi for the Grendel per SAAMI specs.
+Even though the 6.8 SPC has a longer case, it has virtually the same case capacity as the 6.5 Grendel.
+However, the 6.8 SPC is rated to handle slightly higher chamber pressures: 55,000 psi, as opposed to 52,000 psi per SAAMI specifications.

 Recoil

-The 6.8 SPC will generally have slightly less recoil than the 6.5 Grendel.
+The 6.8 SPC generally has slightly less recoil than the 6.5 Grendel.

-It should be noted that both cartridges are considered low recoil and shooters can enjoy a full day at the range shooting both without any adverse shoulder-bruising effects.
+Both cartridges are considered low recoil.
+Shooters can enjoy a full day at the range firing either without any shoulder-bruising effects.
 However, for recoil sensitive shooters, the 6.8 SPC is typically the better option.

 Muzzle Velocity and Kinetic Energy

-Generally, the 6.5 Grendel will have higher muzzle energy and muzzle velocity than the 6.8 SPC.
+The 6.5 Grendel generally has higher muzzle velocity and energy than the 6.8 SPC.

-As the 6.5 Grendel was designed for long range target shooting, it requires better ballistics to reach its intended target.
-However, manufacturer’s ballistic data can sometimes be misleading due to differences in barrel length.
+Since the 6.5 Grendel was designed for long-range target shooting, it requires better ballistics to reach its target.
+However, manufacturers’ ballistic data can sometimes be misleading due to differences in barrel lengths.

-The difference in barrel length is quite significant and showcases one of the major differences between these two cartridges.
-The 6.8 SPC was specifically designed for use in the M4 carbine, which has a 14.5” barrel length, while Alexander Arms (the developer of the 6.5 Grendel) recommends using a barrel of no less than 20” for its cartridge.
+That difference in barrel length is quite significant, and underscores one of the major differences between these two cartridges.
+The 6.8 SPC was specifically designed for use in the M4 carbine, which has a 14.5” barrel, while Alexander Arms (the developer of the 6.5 Grendel) recommends using a barrel no shorter than 20” for its cartridge.

-Those familiar with long-range shooting know that a long barrel is preferred to a short one as bullets fired from a shorter barrel typically have a lower muzzle velocity.
+Those familiar with long-range shooting know that a long barrel is preferred over a short one, as bullets fired from a shorter barrel typically have lower muzzle velocity.
 Although the 6.8 SPC can reach its peak performance in a short barrel, the 6.5 Grendel needs the extra barrel length to reach its full potential.

-If you were to fire a 6.5 Grendel form a 16 inch barrel, most of its ballistic advantage over the 6.8 SPC is erased and both cartridges would have similar muzzle velocities and muzzle energies.
+If you were to fire 6.5 Grendel from a 16” barrel, most of its ballistic advantage over the 6.8 SPC would erased.
+Both cartridges have similar muzzle velocity and muzzle energy when fired from two barrels sharing the same length.

 Trajectory

-When fired from a longer barrel, the 6.5 Grendel has a flatter trajectory at all ranges compared to the 6.8 SPC.
+When fired from a longer barrel, the 6.5 Grendel has a flatter trajectory across all ranges compared to the 6.8 SPC.

-Obviously, a flatter shooting cartridge is preferred for long-range shooting, as a shooter will require fewer adjustments to their optics to compensate for bullet drop.
+A flatter-shooting cartridge is preferred for long-range shooting, as it requires a shooter to make fewer adjustments to compensate for bullet drop.
 Having a flatter trajectory also means that a cartridge will be more forgiving of ranging mistakes.

-At shorter ranges under 200 yards, both cartridges have virtually identical trajectories.
-However, with its higher muzzle velocity and higher ballistic coefficient bullets, the 6.5 Grendel simply dominates the 6.8 SPC at longer ranges.
-Assuming a 100 yard zero for both cartridges, at 500 yards the 6.5 Grendel has experienced -64” of bullet drop compared to -79” for the 6.8 SPC.
+At shorter ranges (under 200 yards), both cartridges have virtually identical trajectories.
+However, with its higher muzzle velocity and more ballistically efficient bullets, the 6.5 Grendel dominates the 6.8 SPC over longer ranges.
+Assuming a 100-yard zero for both cartridges, at 500 yards the 6.5 Grendel exhibits -64” of bullet dropl the 6.8 SPC, -79”.

 Ballistic Coefficient

-The 6.5 Grendel generally will have a higher ballistic coefficient as it was designed to fire longer, more aerodynamic bullets.
+The 6.5 Grendel generally has higher ballistic coefficients, as it is designed to fire longer, more aerodynamic bullets.

 The ability of 6.5mm bullets to resist wind drift is well documented with the rise in popularity of the 6.5 Creedmoor.
-As the 6.5 Grendel can fire the same sleek bullets as the Creedmoor, it is not surprising that the 6.5 Grendel will outperform the 6.8 SPC in terms of BC.
+As the 6.5 Grendel can fire the same sleek bullets as the 6.5 Creedmoor, it is unsurprising that the 6.5 Grendel will outperform the 6.8 SPC in terms of BC.

 Sectional Density

-The 6.5 Grendel will typically have a higher sectional density and penetrate deeper than the 6.8 SPC.
+The 6.5 Grendel typically has a higher sectional density (SD) than the 6.8 SPC.

-Sectional density is calculated by comparing the bullet weight and the bullet diameter.
-The higher the SD the deeper the bullet will penetrate into the target.
-This is a simplified view of penetration as there are other factors to consider, such as bullet expansion and high velocity.
+SD is calculated by comparing the bullet’s weight and diameter.
+The higher its SD, the deeper the bullet is capable of penetrating the target.
+(This is a simplified view of penetration.
+There are other factors to consider, such as bullet expansion and impact velocity.)

-As the 6.5 utilizes a longer bullet design, it is able to focus its higher muzzle energy onto a smaller area and thereby increasing its penetration.
+As the 6.5 Grendel utilizes a longer bullet, it is able to focus its higher kinetic energy onto a smaller area on impact, thereby increasing its penetration.

-Although the 6.5 Grendel does generally have a higher sectional density than the 6.8 SPC, the difference is so minor that it is unlikely any hunter, whitetail, or feral hogs will be able to tell the difference.
+While the 6.5 Grendel does generally have a higher SD than the 6.8 SPC, the difference is so minor that it is unlikely that any hunter, whitetail, or feral hogs will be able to tell the difference.

 Hunting

-Although the 6.5 Grendel and 6.8 SPC have not been issued to GI’s on the front lines, hunters have discovered the power and flexibility each have as a hunting cartridge.
+Although the 6.5 Grendel and 6.8 SPC have not been issued to GI’s on the front lines, hunters have confirmed their power and flexibility in the field.

-Internet forums are always ablaze in debates over which is better for whitetail, hogs, and varmints.
-When it comes to 6.5 Grendel and 6.8 SPC, both cartridges are exceptional at deer hunting while the 6.5 Grendel is more suited for varmints and the 6.8 SPC has made a name for itself in hog hunting circles.
+Both cartridges are exceptional at deer hunting, though the 6.5 Grendel is better suited for varmints while the 6.8 SPC has made a name for itself in hog hunting circles.

-With its long range capabilities and flat trajectory, the 6.5 Grendel is an excellent choice for varmint hunting.
-With its longer effective range of over 1,000 yards and better ballistic performance, the 6.5 really excels at dispatching thin skinned varmints and longer ranges.
-This is not to say that the 6.8 cannot be used on varmints, but the superior ballistic coefficient of Grendel ammo really makes it an attractive choice for long-range shooting.
+With its long-range capabilities and flat trajectory, the 6.5 Grendel is an excellent choice for varmint hunting.
+Its longer effective range of over 1,000 yards and better ballistic performance helps the 6.5 Grendel excel at dispatching thin-skinned varmints.
+This is not to say that the 6.8 DPC cannot be used on varmints, although the superior ballistic coefficient of the 6.5 Grendel really makes it an attractive choice for long-range shooting.

-For whitetail and mule deer, both the 6.5 and the 6.8 are exceptional choices at typical hunting ranges.
-The 6.8 SPC has an effective range of around 200 yards for deer hunting while the 6.5 Grendel can harvest deer out to 400 yards.
-However, the 6.8 SPC gets the nod here as its terminal performance on game animals is slightly better than the 6.5 and the 6.8 can achieve these results when fired from a shorter barrel.
-When sitting in a tree stand or maneuvering through thick brush on a stalk, a lighter and more compact rifle is easier to handle.
-As the 6.8 SPC is optimized for hunting with a 16 inch barrel, it is the better choice when hunting in heavily wooded areas like those encountered in the Midwest or Pacific Northwest.
-However, if longer shots need to be taken like those on the Great Plains and barrel length is less of an issue, then the 6.5 Grendel would be a better choice.
+Both the 6.5 and the 6.8 are exceptional choices for whitetail and mule deer at conventional ranges.
+The 6.8 SPC has an effective range of around 200 yards for deer, while the 6.5 Grendel can harvest them out to 400 yards.
+However, the 6.8 SPC gets the nod here, as its terminal performance on game animals is slightly better than the 6.5 – and it can achieve these results when fired from a shorter barrel.
+When you’re sitting in a tree stand or maneuvering through thick brush, a lighter and more compact rifle is easier to handle.
+Since the 6.8 SPC is optimized for hunting with a 16” barrel, it is the better choice while hunting in heavily wooded areas like those found in the Midwest or Pacific Northwest.
+If longer shots need to be taken like those on the Great Plains – and barrel length is less of an issue – then the 6.5 Grendel would be a better choice.

 Ammo and Rifle Cost/Availability

-As far as ammo availability is concerned, both the 6.8 SPC and 6.5 Grendel are about the same.
-Most of your major ammo manufacturers like Remington, S&B, Federal, Nosler, and Barnes have factory ammo for both cartridges.
+The 6.8 SPC and 6.5 Grendel are about the same as far as ammo availability is concerned.
+Most major ammo manufacturers like Remington, S&B, Federal, Nosler, and Barnes load both.

-Premium AR-15 manufacturers like Wilson Combat, LWRC, Savage, and Barrett have offerings in both 6.5 and 6.8, with dedicated rifles and upper receivers.
+The 6.5 Grendel has a slight edge over the 6.8 SPC in terms of rifle variety.
+Premium AR-15 manufacturers like Wilson Combat, LWRC, Savage, and Barrett have offerings in both, with dedicated rifles and upper receivers 6.5 and 6.8.

-If you want a bolt gun, the 6.5 Grendel is your only option as the 6.8 SPC is limited to the AR-15 only at the time of writing.
-The Ruger American Ranch and Predator, Howa Mini, and CZ 527 are currently the only bolt action rifles available in 6.5 Grendel.
+If you want a bolt gun, then the 6.5 Grendel is your only option.
+The 6.8 SPC is limited to the AR-15 only at the time of writing.
+The Ruger American Ranch and Predator, Howa Mini, and CZ 527 are currently the only bolt-action rifles available in 6.5 Grendel.

 Reloading

-Brass, reloading dies, primers, and powders are readily available for each.
-However, when it comes to bullet selection the 6.5 has a slight edge due to the proliferation and popularity of the 6.5 Creedmoor.
-As the Grendel and Creedmoor fire the same bullet diameter, 6.5 Grendel shooters will enjoy a wider array of bullet options and weights than 6.8 shooters.
+Brass, reloading dies, primers, and powders are readily available for each cartridge.
+When it comes to bullet selection, the 6.5 has a slight edge due to the proliferation and popularity of the 6.5 Creedmoor.
+Since the 6.5 Grendel shares the same caliber as the 6.5 Creedmoor, it offers a handloaders a wider array of bullet options than 6.8 SPC.

-However, as the U.S. Army recently adopted the 277 SIG Fury as their new battle cartridge, the future looks bright for fans of the 6.8 caliber bullet.
+However, since the U.S. Army recently adopted the 277 SIG Fury as its new battle cartridge, the future is looking bright for fans of the 6.8 caliber bullet.

 6.8 SPC vs 6.5 Grendel Ballistics